glciampaglia/glciampaglia.com/content/index.md

 ### News

+__2 Mar.
+2017__: I am co-organizing the ICWSM [Workshop on Digital Misinformation](cnets.indiana.edu/blog/2016/12/29/icwsm-2017-misinformation-workshop/), which will be held in Montreal, Canada, on May 15, 2017.

 __4 Sep.
 2016__: The 2017 NetSci International School and Conference on Network Science will be held in Indianapolis at the JW Marriott Indianapolis from June 19-23.
 More information will be available soon: http://netsci2017.net/